peterjobes/jekyll-now/_posts/2019-10-14-langdale-horseshoe-2019.md

 From there it’s straight across the bogs to Thunacar Knott and on for three miles across clagged-in moorland to the next checkpoint.
 There was a comic moment when the guy next to me and I disappeared up to our waists in the freezing cold bog.
 It was just that kind of day.
 I tried to fuel with a gel but couldn’t swallow anything.
 My muscles started to ache and, while I was still making progress, I could tell that I wasn’t right.

+>There was a comic moment when the guy next to me and I disappeared up to our waists in the freezing cold bog.
+It was just that kind of day.

 I grimaced and shivered as I dibbed my timing chip at the checkpoint at Esk Hause Shelter.

 “Are you okay?” asked the marshal.
 Credit to her for noticing the grim reaper was trying to dib.

 “-ish,” I replied, and stubbornly turned my head towards the cloud covered summit of Bowfell.
 I was done.
 As we pushed into the clouds, I lost track of the runners in front and had to follow the line of cairns in the mist to the summit.

->As we pushed into the clouds, I lost track of the runners in front and had to follow the line of cairns in the mist to the summit.

 I paused for a moment at the checkpoint to dig out a buff and was engulfed in runners.
 A group of around twenty had arrived all at once and I was left to take off down the rock field after them.